flamincome/logo/README.md

 # logo

-the basic flamincome logo (showed below) is in `master` branch while other forms of flamincome logos will be located in other branches
+the basic flamincome logo is showed below while other forms of flamincome logos will be located in other files.

 ```txt
             __